Warehouse Management Systems (WMS).

 If your vendors are capable of sending advanced shipment notifications (preferably electronically) and attaching compliance labels to the shipments you will want to make sure that the WMS can use this to automate your receiving process.
 In addition, if you have requirements to provide ASNs for customers, you will also want to verify this functionality.

 Most WMS will have some cycle counting functionality.
 Modifications to cycle counting systems are common to meet specific operational needs.
-Read my article on Cycle Counting and check out my book on Inventory Accuracy and Cycle Counting.
+Read my articles on Cycle Counting and Cycle Counting with a WMS and check out my book on Inventory Accuracy and Cycle Counting.

 In its purest form cross-docking is the action of unloading materials from an incoming trailer or rail car and immediately loading these materials in outbound trailers or rail cars thus eliminating the need for warehousing (storage).
 In reality pure cross-docking is less common; most "cross-docking" operations require large staging areas where inbound materials are sorted, consolidated, and stored until the outbound shipment is complete and ready to ship.
 If cross docking is part of your operation you will need to verify the logic the WMS uses to facilitate this.